Make Your Student’s Lunch a “Wild” Experience

 The lunchbox you use is just as important as what goes in it.
 I have put together a list of chemical-free containers to keep your child safe.

 - Use a lunch box that is BPA, PVC, and Lead Free.
-This cloth lunchbox is safe and comes in many different colors, or opt for something sturdier with this Stainless Steel option.
+This cloth lunchbox is an excellent option.

 - Use glass containers to pack the food in your child’s lunch or you can buy reusable bags that are plastic-free and great for the environment as well.